 5.5.
-The participant must submit the completed traveler's card with at least 2 visited check points in different countries in a convenient way:
+The participant must submit the completed traveler's card with at least 2 visited check points in different countries till 17th of September 2023 in a convenient way:

 - send by e-mail: lajutakas@saugoma.lt (scanned or clearly photographed); - leave it at the at the place of stamping (see point 6.2.).